Longitudinal spin Seebeck coefficient: heat flux vs. temperature difference method

 The LSSE electric fields are obtained by the LSSE voltage drops divided by the distance between the two electrodes on the Pt-surface of the LSSE sample.
+There is a small difference between the noise level in INRIM and in Bielefeld that is due to the different fabrication of electrical contacts: in INRIM we used a drop of silver paste while in Bielefeld we used wire-bonding.
 Using the $\Delta T$ method, each loop in magnetic field is recorded at a given value of thermal gradient that is the temperature difference recorded by the two thermocouples over the thickness of the LSSE sample.
 For the heat flux method, we record the LSSE electric field at given values of heat flux obtained from the output of the calibrated Peltier sensor in Watts over the surface of the sample in square meters.